 Developing film can be pricey, but analog gear often comes cheap—you can easily pick up a decent SLR from brands like Pentax or Minolta for under $100 on eBay.
 And with companies like Impossible Project and Lomography reviving instant film photography, there are more and more options out there for shooting analog.

-Currently based in Tel Aviv, by way of Vancouver, Canada, Jill Schweber’s analog photos are full of personality and movement.
+Currently based in Tel Aviv, by way of Vancouver, Canada, Jill Schweber provides us with one of those analog photography portfolios that is full of personality and movement.
 She’s worked with Editorial Magazine, Nakid, Contributor Magazine, and Junk.
 Schweber uses a vertical scroll to display her images in a way that fills up the whole page.

 UK photographer Leanne Surfleet specializes in dreamy, surreal film photography.
 She’s worked with Lomography, shooting on their instant film camera, as well as with indie film company Impossible Project.
 Surfleet uses a classic serif font for her horizontally scrolling portfolio, which showcases a large volume of work using dropdown menus for easy navigation.